shaunplee/monad-challenges-purescript/monad-challenges-code/hakyll/index.md

 * Polymorphism
 * Type classes

+Chapters 1 through 7 of [PureScript by Example](https://book.purescript.org) should cover everything you need to know for these exercises.
+(Let us know!)

-We are not trying to teach you Haskell here.
+We are not trying to teach you PureScript here.
 We are trying to guide you down the path to a fully internalized working knowledge of monads.
-If you need to learn Haskell, go work through some beginning Haskell materials and come back when you think you need to learn monads.
+If you need to learn PureScript, go work through some beginning PureScript materials and come back when you think you need to learn monads.

 ### Organizing Your Code